What is general practice?

 We strive to help you make confident insurance and legal decisions.
 Finding trusted and reliable insurance quotes and legal advice should be easy.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-General practice (or general law practice) typically encompasses a broad range of practice areas by an attorney.
-It means that the attorney does not limit their law practice or specialty to one particular area of law.
-Instead the attorney will practice law in several areas such as criminal law, accident and personal injury law, bankruptcy, business law, family law, estate planning, insurance law, litigation, and real estate.
+General practice (or general law) typically encompasses a broad range of areas by an attorney.
+It means that the attorney does not limit their business or specialty to one particular area of law.
+Instead, general practice attorneys provide services to clients in several areas such as criminal law, accident and personal injury law, bankruptcy, business law, family law, estate planning, insurance law, litigation, and real estate.

-Many younger attorneys will open a “general practice” until they settle into an area of law in which they intend to specialize.
-You will also see general practitioners in smaller communities when business may be limited, so a lawyer must practice in multiple areas.
-Attorneys are not required to specialize.
-However, in larger cities, “boutique” law firms have developed over the last several years that specialize in only one or two practice areas.
-The philosophy is to do one area of law extremely well, thereby justifying a premium “boutique” fee.
+Many younger attorneys will be general practice lawyer until they gain experience and settle into an area of law in which they intend to specialize.
+You also will often see a local, small-town attorney work in smaller communities where business may be limited, so they provide legal assistance and handle straightforward matters for clients in multiple areas of law.
+Attorneys are not required to focus on one area of law.
+However, in larger cities, “boutique” law firms have developed over the last several years that specialize in only one or two fields.
+The philosophy is to do one area of law extremely well and handle complex matters, thereby justifying a premium “boutique” fee.

 Should you get a specialized attorney?

 When you are looking for assistance with your legal matters, you may want to consider a type of lawyer who specializes in one area of law instead of a general practitioner so that you get more specialized advice.
 Many states have procedures where experienced attorneys can become board certified in a particular area of law.